uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 If you’re looking to expand - bring your food and drink business to the UK for:
 * rapid growth: UK consumer expenditure on food, drink and catering was 203 billion GBP in 2016
-* innovation: the UK is a centre for research and product development in food and drink, pioneering ethical, health and convenience foods.
+* innovation: the UK is a centre for research and product development in food and drink, pioneering ethical, health and convenience foods
 * access to other markets: European companies use the UK as a springboard to the rest of the world
 * food security: the UK is leads the development of stable, ethical and traceable global supply chains